jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

+-- prob should be only 1 text slider (teleport might be needed) -- text slider styles shouldnT inherit from parent (except for maybe positioning in some cases ) -- refactor card header
+-- refactor input styling -- too much redundancy.
+See header.
+-- save font-variation-settings to CSS vars to can easily reuse somethin like "tallest thinnest" -- factor out options API stuff
--- reduce visible size of borders for 320px devices so hopefully rest of content can give adequate touch targets in real world measurements (7-12mm)
+-- reduce visible size of borders for 320px devices so hopefully rest of content can give adequate touch targets in real world measurements (7-12mm) (maybe using min-max clamps?)
+-- min touch target 48px wherever possible (playing numerologist right now 44, 45, 46, 48)

 -- consider microformats

--- move position/title on back to top right, beside name -- refactor card header
--- min touch target 48px wherever possible (playing numerologist right now 44, 45, 46, 48)
--- don't bikeshed too much on table width styles right now -- use placeholders and style them exaclty if possible -- makes it easier for user to to type from scratch.
+-- don't bikeshed too much on table width styles right now -- consider using placeholders and style them exaclty if possible -- makes it easier for user to to type from scratch.
 -- Name on back could inherit AS A PLACEHOLDER the value of name on front, so it can be its own field that could be edited on its own without affecting the field on the front.
 Better and simpler than having user select whether to inherit or not.
 I'll find an issue maybe, but i like the idea

 - actually use Typescript :-)